hamza-algohary/SDRAM-verilog/README.md

 === SDRAM TEST END ===
 ```

-It should also produce a file named `wave.vcd` which represents the time diagram for your for a write operation followed by a read operation of these same written bytes.
+It should also produce a file named `wave.vcd` which represents the time diagram for a write operation followed by a read operation of these same written bytes.

-To view that file, use a search engine for the following keywords `vcd viewer`.
-The app used here is called GtkWave.
+To view that file you need a vcd viewer, use a search engine for the following keywords `vcd viewer`.
+The app we used here is called **GtkWave**.

-Viewing `wave.vcd` in GtkWave
+Viewing `wave.vcd` in **GtkWave**

 ![](media/wave.png)

 If something is not right in your output then please check your implementation, use `$display()` and `$monitor()` to debug your code.